MicrosoftDocs/cpp-docs/docs/assembler/masm/processor-manufacturer-programming-manuals.md

 ## Remarks

-Neither Visual Studio nor the Microsoft Macro Assembler support all processors.
+Visual Studio and the Microsoft Macro Assembler don't support all processors.

 ## See also